Frequently Asked Questions About Hand and Wrist Care

 Which hospitals and clinics offer orthopedic care?
 What’s the advantage of being treated at a Level 1 trauma center?

-We offer leading orthopedic care at locations throughout the Henry Ford Health System.
+We offer leading orthopedic care at locations throughout the Henry Ford Health.
 As a Level I trauma center, Henry Ford Hospital is equipped to handle the most complex traumas.
 These accidents often require expertise from doctors in multiple fields who are used to working together to handle complicated cases.

 Will I be seen quicker at your walk-in clinic compared to the ER?